Meet1117/SemiColon.ai/README.md

 **Extras**
 - Profile modal — change your name, upload a profile photo (or remove it), all without leaving the chat.
 - Toast notifications in the top-right for logins, logouts, saves, and errors.
-- **Rate limiting** — 10 messages per minute per user, so nobody can spam the API (and your Gemini bill stays tiny).
+- **Rate limiting** — 10 messages per minute per user, so nobody can spam the API (and your SemiColon.ai bill stays tiny).
-- Automatic **fallback model** — if the main Gemini model is overloaded, the app quietly retries with a backup one.
+- Automatic **fallback model** — if the main SemiColon.ai model is overloaded, the app quietly retries with a backup one.

 ---